lhkjacky/FFmpeg/INSTALL-Topaz.md

 ```
 otool -L /path/to/executable
 -OUTPUT SNIPPED-
-libveai.0.dylib ...
+libtvai.0.dylib ...
 -OUTPUT SNIPPED-

-install_name_tool -change libveai.0.dylib /path/to/real/libveai.0.dylib /path/to/executable
+install_name_tool -change libtvai.0.dylib /path/to/real/libtvai.0.dylib /path/to/executable
 ```

 You may need to repeat step 4 for multiple dependencies and files.
-If you're unable to find a dependency, check inside VEAI's .app file.
+If you're unable to find a dependency, check inside TVAI's .app file.

 ### Windows